wix/ricos/docs/UiSettings.md

   By default, its predicate is `relValue !== 'nofollow'`

-- `placeHolder` :
+- `placeholder` : `string`

-  This variable is an url place holder of type string
+  This variable determines the placeholder to use for the link panel.

   By default, its value is `"Enter a URL here"` translated by localization